ibraAbouZahr/Inventory-Management-System/README.md

 This SQL-based **Inventory Management System** was developed as part of our university project to efficiently manage inventory records.
 The project was built using **structured query language (SQL)** to store, manage, and retrieve inventory data.

-We designed an **Entity-Relationship (ER) Diagram** to establish clear relationships between inventory components and implemented various **SQL queries** to extract meaningful insights from the data.
+We designed an **Entity-Relationship (ER) Diagram** to establish clear relationships between inventory components and implemented various (found in Diagram folder) **SQL queries** to extract meaningful insights from the data.

 ## 👥 Collaborators